ebrimamaubeh/thomsonGroupF/README.md

-Thomson group with prof Biollat
+Thomson group with prof Boillat